Bistro Chicken and White Wine Bisque

 - Salt and pepper to taste Add to list

 - 1/2 cup milk or cream Add to list

 - Spinach, Sage and Hazelnut Pesto Add to list

-In a heavy soup pot, heat the oil over medium heat and cook the shallots until tender, about 5 to 8 minutes.
-Add the wine and cook until it is mostly reduced.
-Add the chicken and chicken stock.
-Bring to a simmer and with a wire whip, stir in the roux until the soup is slightly thickened and creamy.
+In a heavy soup pot, heat oil over medium heat and cook shallots until tender, 5 to 8 minutes.
+Add wine and cook until it is mostly reduced.
+Add chicken and chicken stock.
+Bring to a simmer and with a wire whisk, blend in roux until soup is slightly thickened and creamy.

-Simmer the soup for 10 to 12 minutes and adjust the seasoning with salt and pepper.
-Stir in the cream and 1/4 cup of the pesto and heat through.
+Simmer soup for 10 to 12 minutes and adjust seasoning with salt and pepper.
+Stir in cream and 1/4 cup pesto and heat through.

-For the roux: Cook together 2 tablespoons butter and 2 tablespoons unbleached white flour over medium heat for 3 to 4 minutes.
+For the roux: Cook together 2 tablespoons butter and 2 tablespoons all-purpose flour or gluten-free flour over medium heat for 3 to 4 minutes.

 Recipe by, PCC Chef

 Source: Demonstrated on KING 5's "New Day Northwest" show, which aired February 17, 2011.